-8. ESMA shall develop draft implementing technical standards to specify the systems and notification templates to be used by persons to comply with the requirements established by paragraphs 3 to 6 of this Article, particularly the precise format of the records referred to in paragraphs 3 to 6 and the technical means for appropriate communication of the information referred to in paragraph 5 to the investor.
+10. ESMA shall develop draft implementing technical standards to specify the systems and notification templates to be used by persons to comply with the requirements established by paragraphs 5 to 8 of this Article, particularly the precise format of the records referred to in paragraphs 5 to 8 and the technical means for appropriate communication of the information referred to in paragraph 7 to the person receiving the market sounding.

-ESMA shall submit the draft implementing technical standards to the Commission by [...].
+ESMA shall submit the draft implementing technical standards to the Commission by ....

-Power is conferred to the Commission to adopt the implementing technical standards in accordance with Article 15 of Regulation 1095/2010.
+Power is conferred to the Commission to adopt the implementing technical standards in accordance with Article 15 of Regulation (EU) No 1095/2010.